-Stikins ® have gone through a number of evolutions, starting with our Original Stikins ® (comprising “H” shaped clothing labels, shoe labels, and micro labels – along with silver school labels) and ending with our latest generation of Stikins ® (with their unique adhesive) and our Stikins ® Name Label Kit.
-We even have our very own evolutionary off-shoot in the form of our iron on name transfers, Trons ®.
+Stikins ® labels have gone through a number of evolutions, starting with our Original Stikins ® Name Labels (made up of “H” shaped clothing labels, shoe labels, and micro labels – along with silver school labels) and ending with our latest generation (with their unique adhesive) and the Stikins ® Name Label Kit.
+We even have our very own evolutionary off-shoot in the form of our (sadly, now extinct) iron on name transfers, Trons.

 Order Personalised Name Labels Today!

-At Stikins ® we’re not aiming to create a whole heap of school uniform labels or sticky name labels in every possible size, shape, and colour (with an assortment of fonts and pictures on top).
-Instead, we want to create the best possible name labelling product that is “fit” for its intended purpose i.e. we want to create stick on labels that just work, with no fuss and no muss!
-Our name labels are white labels with a bold black font (so they’re really easy to read), they measure 30mm wide by 15mm high (so they’re also really discreet), and they are made with a unique “Stikins ®” adhesive – that helps them to stick on and stay on.
+We decided not to create school name labels in every possible size, shape, and colour (with an assortment of fonts and pictures on top).
+Instead, we wanted to create the best possible name labelling product fit for its intended purpose - or stick on labels that just work, with no fuss and no muss!
+Our name labels are white labels with a bold black font (so they’re really easy to read), they measure 30mm wide by 15mm high (so they’re also really discreet), and they are made with a unique adhesive – that helps them to stick on and stay on.

 So, whether you need school uniform labels, plain clothes labels, or labels for general items so that you can make sure that your belongings are safe and secure, we can help!
-If you are interested in ordering a pack of personalised name labels, you can do so online, by phone, or by post.
-You can also contact us directly with any questions, a member of the Stikins ® team will be more than happy to help!
+If you are interested in ordering a pack of personalised name labels, you can do so online or by phone.
+You can also contact us directly with any questions, a member of our team will be more than happy to help!